KeatonBlue/KeatonBlue.github.io/_projects/COMSOL.md

 category:
 ---

-I have extensive experience using COMSOL Multiphysics to simulate photonic and optomechanical devices.
+I have experience using COMSOL Multiphysics to simulate photonic and optomechanical devices for many different research projects.
 In particular, this includes acousto-optic, MEMS, and surface acoustic wave devices.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">